Frequently Asked Questions About the CAST

 Please note: The Center is not able to assist individuals who are not current students of the College (i.e. alumni, transferred to another institution, community member, etc.), or for courses in which they are not currently enrolled at the College (enrolled at FSC, but seeking tutoring in a course they are completing at another institution).

-All of the Center's services, including face-to-face tutoring and online/remote tutoring are provided free of charge to all currently enrolled students.
+All of the CAST's services, including face-to-face tutoring, online/remote tutoring, and academic coaching are provided free of charge to all currently enrolled students.

 When can I get tutored?